 - Computer Engineering

 - Electrical Engineering

 - Computer Science

 Admission to the program is competitive and only applicants with high academic standing will be considered.
 Qualified applicants requiring prerequisite courses may be asked to take such courses in addition to their regular graduate program.
-The Faculty Graduate Studies Committee, in consultation with the Institute, is responsible for the recommendation of all applications for admission.
+The GCS Graduate Studies Committee, in consultation with the Institute, is responsible for the recommendation of all applications for admission.